Data Binding in Windows Forms TreeView

 Binding data through designer

-control supports to bind data from Microsoft Access database through designer.
-This section describes about how to bind the data from Microsoft Access database to TreeViewAdv
+The TreeViewAdv control supports to bind data from Microsoft Access database through designer.
+This section describes about how to bind the data from Microsoft Access database to TreeViewAdv.

 Importing Microsoft Access Database

-To load the data from Microsoft Access database, follow the below steps.
+To load the data from a Microsoft Access database, follow the steps below.

 1) On the View menu, select Other Windows > Data Sources.